 Yes, there's a Shrek musical.
 (And it's hilarious, so go watch it on Netflix.)
 Shrek was the first show I ever got involved in, running around on tech crew.
 I developed a love and respect for tech, and got my first taste of being in theater.
 I still listen to the songs from this show regularly--and you can bet I still know every word!

 Rent was another early musical for me.
 I watched the movie on Netflix and fell in love.
-My boyfriend surprised me with tickets to the Rent tour last Christmas, and getting to see the show live amazing experience.
+My boyfriend surprised me with tickets to the Rent tour last Christmas, and getting to see the show live was an amazing experience.
 It didn't matter that I was seated in nosebleed--getting to see a beloved show live was everything I needed.
 "Out Tonight" has become one of my favorite songs to blast when I need an extra boost of confidence--and it's fun as hell to sing, too!

 10. American Idiot